nus-cs2103-AY2324S2/ip/docs/README.md

 Prerequisites: Ensure you have Java 11 or above installed in your Computer.

-1. Download the entire JAR file from [here](https://github.com/Yskie/ip/releases/).
+1. Download the JAR file from [here](https://github.com/Yskie/ip/releases/).
 2. Open double click to open the JAR file.
 3. Use the program!